 A budget is really handy to have, whether you constantly find yourself low on funds or just never seem to be able to save up enough cash to pay for that shiny new kitchen appliance you’ve been coveting.

 Where’s the best place to stash your cash and earn interest?
-In a piggy box hidden under your bed, in a savings account or a term deposit?
-There’s no right or wrong but if you’re looking to make money on your savings then we suggest getting rid of the piggy bank regardless of how sentimental it may be!
+In a shoebox box hidden under your bed, in a savings account or a term deposit?
+There’s no right or wrong answer, but if you’re looking to make money on your savings then we suggest ditching the shoebox or piggy bank.

 We’ve all been there: a bad boss, dodgy landlord or love affair gone wrong and suddenly, you need to get out fast.
 But that’s not always an easy thing to do, especially if you don’t have the cash to cover the rent and keep the lights on without that job or live-in partner.